-There are subjects and topics related to a business service or product that people look up every day.
+There are subjects and topics related to a business that people look up every day.
 Businesses must capture that user on the search path.

-For example, a florist would like to sell flowers.
-The florist creates a website and optimises a page for ‘flowers Oxfordshire’.
+The guesthouse creates a website and optimises a page for ‘Accommodation Oxfordshire’.

-What would work well for the florist is to rank highly for other searches first, ones that are less difficult to rank for like ‘fresh flower delivery Oxfordshire’ or even answer a question like ‘what is there to do in Oxfordshire with children’.
+What would work well for the guesthouse is to rank highly for other searches first, ones that are less difficult to rank for like ‘farmhouse bed and breakfast Oxfordshire’ or even answer a question like ‘what is there to do in Oxfordshire with children’.

-The posts would do better on Google search result pages, as there is lower competition.
+The posts would do better on search result pages, as there is lower competition.

-Overall, Google ranks the site higher if there is valuable content that their users want to see.
+Overall, search engines rank sites higher if there is valuable content that their users want to consume.

-Back to the florist used in the example.
+Back to the guesthouse used in the example.

-A user searched for ‘how to send flowers’.
-Coming across the post, written by our florist in Oxfordshire the user finds what they are looking for and disappears.
+Coming across the post, written by our guesthouse in Oxfordshire.
+The user finds what they are looking for and disappears.

 High bounce rates are actually quite common, as we live our busy lives.

-What happened here is that the florist helped the user out.
-By providing the audience with fantastic content that gave an informative and friendly answer to a question, the brand sticks in the mind of the user.
+What happened here is that the guesthouse helped the user.
+By providing the audience with fantastic content that gave an informative and friendly answer to a question, the brand sticks in mind.

 Trust building using a blog

-Consistently helping an audience during their decision making process could mean the sale.
+Consistently help the audience during their decision making process.

-Many visitors will explore a blog or website more than once before they have trust in the brand.
-Once they trust the brand, they return and eventually may buy.
+Visitors explore a blog or website more than once before they trust the brand.
+Once they trust the brand, they return and eventually buy.

 Develop a voice to influence an industry

-You may be the most well equipped, knowledgeable person in your industry, but if people don’t know about you they will not get in touch.

-The advantage of using a blog is that you can be heard.
+You might be the most well equipped, knowledgeable person in your industry, but if people don’t know that, they won’t get in touch.
+Use a blog to be heard.

-Write down your opinion, facts and insights in blog posts.
+Write down your opinions, facts, and insights in blog posts.
 Video and images will strengthen that.
 Show the audience the depth of your knowledge.

 Advantages of using a blog alongside social media